Peter and Anna Maria Zehler

 Upon arrival, the Fairfield would drop anchor off Staten Island where it waited in quarantine for at least a day while doctors checked on the health of passengers.
 After passing quarantine, the Fairfield would proceed to lower Manhattan and dock at Castle Garden, the immigration center for New York City.
 Castle Garden was opened in August 1855 as a reception center for the growing number of immigrants to the U.S. Previously, ships docked at company wharfs along the Hudson and passengers disembarked without formal processing.
 Thus Castle Garden was a welcome change; the new arrivals were processed by government officials and various immigrant organizations were allowed to assist passengers in locating accommodations, transportation and other needs.
 Castle Island continued to serve immigrants until 1890.
 In 1892, Ellis Island opened as the main entry way to America, a position it held until 1954.

 Certainly, our ancestors must have welcomed the chance to stand on solid ground after weeks aboard a crowded sailing ship.
-Were they met by one or more of their sons?
-It seems plausible.
-I can imagine John, or Peter traveling to New York City to meet the Fairfield.
+They were likely met by one or more of their sons.
+We can imagine John, or Peter traveling to New York City to meet the Fairfield.
 They would arrange for temporary lodging while the family rested from their trip; they would surely need some time before they could continue their journey.
 And they would arrange transportation for the remainder of the journey.